marigflores/marigflores/README.md

-## Yooo!
-I'm Marisa.
-A girl in my development arc.
+## Hello, I'm Marisa, nice to meet you stranger :)

-There are a few things you should know about me:
+There are a few things you can know about me:

-🎀 I like doing tech experiments and playing with some cool tools i find online, so some repos maybe chaotic.
+🎀 I like playing with some cool tech i find online, so some repos maybe chaotic but always secured.

-🎀 I'm a Software Development college student in Brazil trying my best.
+🎀 I'm a Software Analysis and Development college student in Brazil doing my best to graduate.

-🎀 I'm currently studying many topics such as app, web and game development, reviewing my knowledge on fixing old computers and learning through play about security concepts in secured environments.
-I'll be putting some of those studies here along with personal projects.
+🎀 My main study topics are: web development, data science, core computer science concepts and twinking with hardware.
+I also play CTFs to learn security and how systems work.
+And have already tried game development with Godot Engine a few years ago.

-🎀 I love cats, books, running and musicals.
+🎀 I find books, running, music, pixel art games and learning very nice.

-🎀Linux is amazing <3
+🎀I use, per now: Python, Java and Online environments.

-💽Instagram: @marisaflores404
+💽Instagram: @maris.floores